Gavriel D. Rosenfeld: Career

 Rosenfeld has published dozens of essays and opinion pieces in such publications as The Washington Post, The Atlantic, The New Republic, The Forward, The Jewish Review of Books, The San Francisco Chronicle, The Hartford Courant, The History News Network, History Today, and The Conversation.
-In 2013, he created the blog, The Counterfactual History Review, which recently surpassed 230,000 page views.
 Rosenfeld has been interviewed by, and had his work cited in, The New York Times, The Wall Street Journal, and The New Yorker, as well as programs on PBS and National Public Radio.

 On September 1, 2022, Rosenfeld began his tenure as President of the Center for Jewish History in New York City.
-He is actively engaged in bolstering the Center's reputation as the world's largest Jewish archive by expanding its public programming and fellowship program.
+He has since worked to bolster the Center's reputation as the world's largest Jewish archive by expanding its fellowship program and public programming.
+In the fall of 2023, he took over the directorship of the CJH fellowship program, which has since been officially renamed the Institute for Advanced Research.
+In 2024, the Institute welcomed a cohort of ten fellows, ranging from senior scholars to PhD candidates.
+In April 2023, Rosefeld helped launch the Jewish Public History Forum, which features major symposia on historical topics of contemporary relevance.
+He also co-curated the recent 2024 exhibition, "Between Antisemitism and Activism: The Jewish University Experience in Historical Perspective."